Fuel tax rate changes for New Year

-States around the nation are ringing in the new year with notable increases in their fuel tax rates.
+States around the nation are ringing in the New Year with changes in their fuel tax rates.

-Modest changes of likely one penny or less are expected in states that include Florida, Georgia, Indiana, Iowa, New York, North Carolina and West Virginia.
+Modest changes of likely one penny or less are expected in states that include Florida, Georgia, Nebraska, New York, Pennsylvania, Utah and West Virginia.
 The changes are based on automatic adjustments.

 In North Carolina, action taken by the state Legislature ensures the state’s 36.1-cent fuel excise rate does not soon dip.

 Due to the state’s tax being indexed to a weighted average of energy inflation, a fiscal analysis showed the excise rate was estimated to decrease by 0.9 cents to 35.2 cents at the first of the year.

 A new law put a temporary floor on the fuel excise rate.
 Specifically, the 2021 rate cannot be lower than the current rate.

 The change is estimated to increase revenue by

 Once the tax floor expires, the rate will revert to whatever the rate would be without interference from the Legislature.